Montana-Media-Arts/340-interactive-arts-1/README.md

 **_Monday, October 15th_**

-*Class will not be held in the morning, instead we will meet in the afternoon/evening from 4-9pm.*
+*Class will not be held, instead we will meet in the afternoon/evening from 4-9pm.*

 **Project 2 Installation Presentations**